RaVincentHuang/notebook/GNN/GNN.md

 #### Aggregation

-## Over-smoothing Problem
+## Layers Connectivity
-all the node embeddings converge to the same value.
+**over-smoothing problem**: all the node embeddings converge to the same value.
+ + he embedding of a node is determined by **its** receptive field
+ + If two nodes have highly-overlapped receptive fields, then **their embeddings are highly similar**

 ### Receptive field